zqfan/zqfan.github.com/_posts/2013-12-27-openstack-weekly.md

 Gerrit:

 * [openstack hacking][0.1]: Empty files shouldn't contain copyright nor license
-* webob.exc.HTTP* should use kwargs explanation instead of detail, or http response will generate message with default explanation
+* we should use kwargs explanation instead of detail when raise webob.exc.WSGIHTTPException, or http response will generate message with default explanation

 Maillist:

 There is a discussion about "Complex query BP implementation" using POST to do rich query.
-Jay Pipes againsted to it because it breaks the verb's original meanning,and suggest to use `POST /reports` and `GET /posts/{id}` to do rich query.
-But Ceilometer PTL [Julien Danjou confirmed][0.2] that POST for rich query is ok, and currently Ceilometer will not store user's query since it amis on IaaS.
+Jay Pipes disagrees with this way because it breaks the verb's original meaning, and suggests to use `POST /reports` and `GET /posts/{id}` to do rich query.
+But Ceilometer PTL [Julien Danjou has confirmed][0.2] that POST for rich query is ok, and currently Ceilometer will not store user's query since it amis to IaaS.

 Blogs: